 Portuguese Water Dogs are packed with loving personality.

-This breed became popular when a Portuguese Water dog named Bo joined Barrack Obama and his family as First Dog of the White House.
+The breed became popular when a Portuguese Water dog named Bo joined Barack Obama and his family had one as First Dog at the White House.

-As the name suggests, the Portuguese Water dog loves swimming and needs regulate exercise.
-They are clever, they get on with children, and they are very loving towards their family.
+As the name suggests, the Portuguese Water dog loves swimming and needs regular exercise.
+They are clever, get along well with children and are very loving toward their family.

-This breed is considered hypo-allergenic.
-Even though all dogs do shed sometimes, the Portuguese Water Dog sheds a lot less than many other breeds.
-These dogs need to be brushed every couple of weeks and they need to be trimmed every month.
+This breed is considered hypoallergenic.
+Even though all dogs do shed sometimes, the Portuguese Water Dog sheds a lot less than most other breeds.

 Saluki’s are gorgeous, slim and delicate dogs.